ravennevermoreneverless/obsidian/1.2 — life data/2025/daily notes (2025).md

 ==27 - 22:16== I finished the song, but I was close to feeling insane and unwell early morning.
 Dad got angry at my older brother and he was shouting and all while my brother spoke calmly.
 Chai was terrified.
 A lot of people went into the bathroom so Chai and I left the house to get my meds by 3 in the afternoon.
 We were in the middle of traffic when Chai was hungry so I insisted we eat at Jollibee first.
 We ate, took photos, then went straight home by a MoveIt ride because Chai wasn't feeling well (I didn't get my meds nor drink any today and yesterday).
 It rained pretty harshly, Chai and I got mad wet so we went and took a shower.
 We'll go home to QC tomorrow.

 ==28 - --== Chai and I went to NCMH to get my meds (I got it).
 Then, we went home to QC.
 It was raining very hard again.

+==29 - 22:02== Chai's grandma kind of collapsed earlier in the afternoon.
+And Chai got very angry and was screaming at their uncle.
+Then a fight broke out and her sister and grandpa joined in, too, and everyone was screaming.
+One object was thrown.
+Their mom got home and calmed everything down but Chai called the police.
+The police came and can do nothing about it.
+Chai cried.
+My heart was pounding.
+But it subsided.

+==30 - 21:25== Chai and I went to the doctor's today.
+She got prescribed meds and we bought meds under the pouring rain.
+She has GERD and hyperacidity.
+I was sleepy the entire day.
+I slept for 3 hours in the early evening.